French parliament debates bill to give spies more power

 He said France was now monitoring more than 1,500 Islamists and about 300 people who have returned from fighting with militant groups in Syria and Iraq.

-Paris has earmarked about 425 million euros (305 million pounds) to recruit thousands of extra police, spies and investigators to beef up surveillance and boost national security and intelligence.
+Paris has earmarked about 425 million euros ($448 million) to recruit thousands of extra police, spies and investigators to beef up surveillance and boost national security and intelligence.

 Council of Europe human rights commissioner Nils Muznieks, speaking on Arte television on Monday, urged France to take more time and consultation before enacting a law that he said could fall foul of the European Court of Human Rights.